Redocly/redocly-cli/.changeset/tiny-boats-check.md

 "@redocly/cli": patch
 ---

-Added a warning message to "push" and "push-status" commands that will notify user about upcoming or ongoing resource deprecation.
+Added a warning message to "push" and "push-status" commands that notifies user about upcoming or ongoing resource deprecation.